Alternative for Germany: Russia and the United States

-AfD is pro-NATO, pro-United States, and pro-Israel but is significantly divided on whether to support Russia, and has opposed sanctions on Russia supported by NATO and the United States.
+While AfD had been pro-NATO and pro-United States during the first Trump administration, it had been sharply critical of the Biden administration.
+It was significantly divided on whether to support Russia, but has since moved to a pro-Russian direction, opposing sanctions on Russia supported by NATO and the United States and calling for an end to military aid to Ukraine.
 It is also divided on free-trade agreements.
-In March 2019, party leader Alexander Gauland said in an interview with the Russian newspaper Komsomolskaya Pravda that they consider the War in Donbas to be a Ukrainian internal matter, and that Germany should not get involved in the internal affairs of Ukraine or Russia.
-He also said the AfD is against Western sanctions imposed on Russia.
+In March 2019, party leader Alexander Gauland said in an interview with the Russian newspaper Komsomolskaya Pravda that they consider the war in Donbas to be a Ukrainian internal matter, and that Germany should not get involved in the internal affairs of Ukraine or Russia.
+He also said AfD is against international sanctions on Russia.
+AfD members have called for a more independent stance from the United States.
+The party has also endorsed accusations that the United States was involved in the 2022 Nord Stream pipeline sabotage.
+AfD has also called NATO's anti-Russian stance overly ideological and detrimental to Germany's interests.
+A large number of AfD delegates boycotted Ukrainian President Volodymyr Zelenskyy in June 2024 when he gave a speech to the Bundestag.
+In February 2025, some high-ranking AfD members criticized Chrupalla's pro-Moscow position on foreign policy.